 4. BFSI (Banking Financial Services & Insurance)

-Among the oldest users of Data Science, this domain still employs a large number of Data Sceintsitst responsible for a range of activities from predicting fraudulent and anomalous activities and customers to predicting potential loans, insurance, or investment amount, rate of interest, churn customers, etc.
+Among the oldest users of Data Science, this domain still employs many Data Sceintsitst responsible for a range of activities, from predicting fraudulent and anomalous activities and customers to predicting potential loans, insurance, or investment amount, rate of interest, churn customers, etc.

 Is Data Science Good For Freshers?